 Welcome to our Bespoken Dashboard.
-From here, you have the power to run automated tests for your Alexa Skills and Google Actions – and you can do it all without talking!
+From here, you have the power to do automated testing for your Alexa Skills and Google Actions – and you can do it all without talking!

-First, here is a quick demo of Validation, accessed via our Bespoken Dashboard:
+First, here is a quick demo of how to write your tests in our Bespoken Dashboard:

 Pretty cool, right?